Govt Defers New Wage Codes Implementation; Employees' Take Home Pay, PF, Salary Structure Remain Same For Now

 The new wages code provides for provident fund contribution as a prescribed proportion of 50 per cent of gross pay.
 In case the new codes had come into effect from April 1, the take home pay of employees and provident fund liability of employers would have increased in many cases.

-Now the employer would get some more time to restructure salaries of their employees as per the new code on wages.—PTI
+Now the employer would get some more time to restructure salaries of their employees as per the new code on wages.